fran-dv/bch-connect-monorepo/README.md

 }
 ```

-You’ll commonly pass a `WcTransactionObject` from `cashscript` as the parameter to this function, which is fully supported
+You’ll commonly pass a `WcTransactionObject` from `cashscript` as the parameter to this function, which is fully compatible.
+This is shown in the [simple-transaction example](/examples/simple-transaction)

 **`signTransaction` returns:**

-- `Promise<WcSignTransactionResponse | undefined>` – resolves with the signed transaction response, or undefined if signing failed.
+- `Promise<WcSignTransactionResponse | null>` – resolves with the signed transaction response.
+Returns `null` when the wallet returns an invalid empty-object response, allowing you to show a neutral “status unknown” message.
+Throws if the WalletConnect client/session is missing or the wallet rejects/returns an error.
+  It should be used within a try / catch block.

 ```ts
 interface WcSignTransactionResponse {